WISERP-PH/main/index.md

 ```

 ```
-Increase IT awareness and activities in the community.
+Increase tech awareness and activities in the community; and make Bacolod the IT capital of the Philippines.
 ```

 ### Vision

 ```
-We see a future of digital savvy Negrense; and Bacolod as the Information Technology capital of the Philippines.
+We see a future of digitally empowered Filipino SMEs capable of competing globally.
 ```